HighTower Advisors LLC Purchases 966 Shares of West Pharmaceutical Services, Inc. (NYSE:WST)

-HighTower Advisors LLC grew its position in West Pharmaceutical Services, Inc. (NYSE:WST) by 13.3% during the second quarter, according to the company in its most recent 13F filing with the SEC.
-The fund owned 8,235 shares of the medical instruments supplier’s stock after purchasing an additional 966 shares during the quarter.
-HighTower Advisors LLC’s holdings in West Pharmaceutical Services were worth $2,961,000 as of its most recent filing with the SEC.
+HighTower Advisors LLC lifted its position in shares of West Pharmaceutical Services, Inc. (NYSE:WST) by 13.3% during the second quarter, according to its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 8,235 shares of the medical instruments supplier’s stock after buying an additional 966 shares during the quarter.
+HighTower Advisors LLC’s holdings in West Pharmaceutical Services were worth $2,961,000 at the end of the most recent quarter.

-Several other large investors have also recently bought and sold shares of WST.
-Bbva USA acquired a new position in shares of West Pharmaceutical Services during the 2nd quarter valued at $37,000.
-CX Institutional lifted its position in shares of West Pharmaceutical Services by 128.3% during the 2nd quarter.
-CX Institutional now owns 105 shares of the medical instruments supplier’s stock valued at $38,000 after acquiring an additional 59 shares during the period.
-Eudaimonia Partners LLC acquired a new position in shares of West Pharmaceutical Services during the 1st quarter valued at $31,000.
-Sowell Financial Services LLC lifted its position in shares of West Pharmaceutical Services by 94.8% during the 1st quarter.
-Sowell Financial Services LLC now owns 113 shares of the medical instruments supplier’s stock valued at $37,000 after acquiring an additional 55 shares during the period.
-Finally, MV Capital Management Inc. acquired a new position in shares of West Pharmaceutical Services during the 2nd quarter valued at $48,000.
-88.89% of the stock is currently owned by institutional investors.
+Several other institutional investors and hedge funds have also recently bought and sold shares of the company.
+FMR LLC boosted its position in West Pharmaceutical Services by 41.3% during the first quarter.
+FMR LLC now owns 794 shares of the medical instruments supplier’s stock valued at $88,000 after purchasing an additional 232 shares in the last quarter.
+IFP Advisors Inc boosted its position in West Pharmaceutical Services by 34.4% during the first quarter.
+IFP Advisors Inc now owns 246 shares of the medical instruments supplier’s stock valued at $70,000 after purchasing an additional 63 shares in the last quarter.
+Signaturefd LLC boosted its position in West Pharmaceutical Services by 15.3% during the first quarter.
+Signaturefd LLC now owns 340 shares of the medical instruments supplier’s stock valued at $96,000 after purchasing an additional 45 shares in the last quarter.
+Daiwa Securities Group Inc. boosted its position in West Pharmaceutical Services by 4.6% during the first quarter.
+Daiwa Securities Group Inc. now owns 3,776 shares of the medical instruments supplier’s stock valued at $1,064,000 after purchasing an additional 165 shares in the last quarter.
+Finally, Migdal Insurance & Financial Holdings Ltd. bought a new stake in West Pharmaceutical Services during the first quarter valued at about $49,000.
+88.89% of the stock is currently owned by institutional investors and hedge funds.

-Separately, KeyCorp upped their price objective on shares of West Pharmaceutical Services from $350.00 to $475.00 and gave the stock an “overweight” rating in a report on Friday, July 30th.
+Separately, KeyCorp increased their price target on West Pharmaceutical Services from $350.00 to $475.00 and gave the company an “overweight” rating in a research note on Friday, July 30th.

-West Pharmaceutical Services (NYSE:WST) last issued its earnings results on Thursday, July 29th.
-The medical instruments supplier reported $2.46 earnings per share for the quarter, topping analysts’ consensus estimates of $1.74 by $0.72.
-The firm had revenue of $723.60 million during the quarter, compared to analyst estimates of $665.55 million.
-West Pharmaceutical Services had a net margin of 20.58% and a return on equity of 28.58%.
-Equities research analysts predict that West Pharmaceutical Services, Inc. will post 8 earnings per share for the current fiscal year.
+West Pharmaceutical Services (NYSE:WST) last issued its quarterly earnings results on Thursday, July 29th.
+The medical instruments supplier reported $2.46 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.74 by $0.72.
+The firm had revenue of $723.60 million for the quarter, compared to analyst estimates of $665.55 million.
+West Pharmaceutical Services had a return on equity of 28.58% and a net margin of 20.58%.
+Equities research analysts forecast that West Pharmaceutical Services, Inc. will post 8 EPS for the current year.

 West Pharmaceutical Services, Inc manufactures and markets pharmaceuticals, biologics, vaccines and consumer healthcare products.
 It operates through the following business segments: Proprietary Products and Contract-Manufactured Products.
 The Proprietary Products segment offers proprietary packaging, containment and drug delivery products, along with analytical lab services, to biologic, generic and pharmaceutical drug customers.